Maple Dijon Mustard Dressing

 Serving Suggestions

-This honey maple dressing is obviously great with salads, but it makes a super nice marinade for pork, chicken and fish too.
+This honey maple dressing is obviously great with your favorite salads, but it makes a super nice marinade for pork, chicken, fish and vegetables too.
 Try it on any of these salads:

 Recipe Notes and Tips